vegaprotocol/topgun-service/README.md

 ## Whitelists

-Due to Vega using public-key identifiers as parties, we need to specify a 'whitelist' when running the service.
+Due to Vega using public-key identifiers as parties, we need to specify a 'includelist' when running the service.
 This ensures we filter out all the bots that are operating on a network from the leaderboard.
 Whitelists are a simple list with one pubkey per newline that should be included in the leaderboard.

 ## How to file an issue or report a problem